Shomshuklla: Murals (2017)

 Starring Shomshuklla Das and Sumanto Chattopadhyay, Murals is the story of a couple who were once lovers, meet in a resort after few years by chance.
 It is a mixed feeling of emotions.
 They went through the reason of their breakup and are eager to know about what would have happened in all these years of parting and are in a dilemma whether to get back into the relationship again.

 The Bird (2018)

 The Bird is a story of a successful corporate woman, who suddenly realised the futility of her corporate life and plans to get back to her family.

 Bunch Of Grapes (2018)

 Starring Catherine Black and Sharmila Roy Choudhury, Bunch of Grapes is a story of a mother and daughter.
-It is always unique how the relationship evolves between these two women characters.
-The relationship between two is complicated.
-It is never beautiful, but it is never too toxic.
+It portrays an evolving relationship between a mother and daughter.
+It shows the complications, positives, and negatives of the relationship.
 Have created difficulties between the two.
 No mother is happy with their daughters and vice versa.